The location where Sherry Lynn Marler went missing

 Theories

-For example, a number of websites state that the young girl was seen in the presence of a weathered-looking man called "B.J."
+For example, a number of websites say that the young girl was seen in the presence of a weathered-looking man called "B.J."
 Unfortunately, the information about these sightings is vague and unsourced.
 Furthermore, the police have made it extremely clear that all of the supposed sightings lacked proof.

 "The case is never far from my mind.
 We push hard, but it's frustrating when we can't seem to obtain some good results.
 When something like this happens, you try to eliminate family members first as possible suspects.
 That's just what we've tried to do.
 He was offered the opportunity to take a polygraph test but declined."